nikozdev/LibAsist/doc/README.md

 - experimental
 > i am a solo dev, not an expert
-> this thing was initially developed for my usecases and education
+> this thing was initially developed for my usecases and my education
+> i always wanna have some source of truth for my code
 - generic
 > compile-time and run-time variables instead of magical or constant values
 > makefile is made as a general purpose file for scalable projects
-> templates and abstractions are added where it is appropriate
-> prioritising interface
+> prioritising interface flexibility over implementation details
-- embeddable
-> include headers by requirement
-> name collisions are prevented by "namespace" and "#undef"
 - configurable
 > by makefile
 > by source code of a user